maierbn/opendihu/doc/sphinx/developer/conventions.rst

   .. code-block:: bash

-    valgrind --tool=memcheck ./executable
+    valgrind --tool=memcheck --log-file=valgrind-log-%p.txt --suppressions=$OPENDIHU_HOME/dependencies/python/src/Python-3.6.5/Misc/valgrind-python.supp ./executable

   There are a lot of "false positives" at the beginning while the python settings script is run.
 This is due to the python library overloading functions of memory management.
-Watch out for errors after these big outputs.
+  The suppressions file eliminates most of them, but not all.

 Working with parallel vectors
 ---------------------------------